 What happens during a Reflexology session?

 The first appointment can last more than an hour as medical and lifestyle history is discussed, together with treatment aims.
-Clients are also requested to sign a Privacy & Content statement in line with the new General Data Protection Regulation (GDPR), which comes into force on 25th May 2018.
+Clients are also requested to sign a Privacy & Content statement in line with the new General Data Protection Regulation (GDPR), which came into force on 25th May 2018.
 Subsequent treatments are typically 50 minutes.

 Treatments are tailored to the individual.
 After assessing the condition of specific points on the feet, reflexologists use their hands to apply gentle pressure to the feet and ankles.
 By working on these points they aim to influence the corresponding systems of the body.